thearagon/thearagon.github.io/research/index.md

 Test blabla 5

+My research interests include:
+- Complexity of the seismic source
+- Modeling of the seismic source and slip
+- Fault slip modeling (including post-seismic and aseismic processes)
+- Geometry of the causative fault
+- Inverse problems
+- Fault interactions
+- Tectono-sedimentary processes of continental rift basins

 {% include gallery layout="half" class="full" caption="This is a sample gallery with " %}

 {% include feature_row %}